Nikolai1201N/pixel-runner/README.md

 # Pixel Runner

 Tiny endless-runner on a plain HTML `<canvas>`.
-Pure HTML/CSS/JS, no build tools.
+Pure HTML/CSS/JS, no build-in tools.

 ## Play
 - Open `index.html` in a browser, or enable GitHub Pages on the repo.